mikael-kalstad/FireNews/README.md

 <br/>

 ### Lazy loading, please wait...
 If fetching the data takes longer than rendering the components, it is a better UX if the 'outline' of components is rendered without any content.
-This gives the user an idea of the layout of the site, and what can be expected when the conten loads.
+This gives the user an idea of the layout of the site, and what can be expected when the data loads.
 It is also much better than a blank screen!
 To achieve this effect I used a package called **react-loading-skeleton**.
 ````javascript
 // Render skeleton component if title is not defined